Master the R Series Bootcamp - October 17, 24, 31 and November 7. Registration is now open.

 • Helped Dr. Collins with lecture preparation and fact checking, and assisted on his Shattuck Lecture for the New England Journal of Medicine.

-Virtual Courses Have Helped Over 2,000 Grantees and Administrators
+Virtual Courses Have Helped Over 3,000 Applicants and Administrators

-In 2015, I began offering virtual courses.
-I’ve helped over 2,000 grantees and administrators with my virtual courses.
+In 2015, Bouvier Grant Group began offering virtual courses.
+We’ve helped more than 3,000 applicants and administrators with our virtual courses.
 When asked, “Have the courses improved your overall grantsmanship skills?”
-88% of library member respondents chose 6 (“Definitely”) or 5 on a 6-point Likert Scale.
-(N=143)
+88% of library member respondents chose 6 (“Definitely”) or 5 on a 6-point Likert Scale (N=143).

 In 1995, I received a PhD in Biomedical Sciences from the Mt.
 Sinai School of Medicine.
 My dissertation work was published as a two-author paper in the Journal of Neuroscience (pdf).
 I went on to pursue post-doctoral research at NINDS.